Class in an Afghan community learning centre

 The Blue Mosque in the northern part of Afghanistan is a famous place for pilgrims

 With their offers, the training centres particularly bolster vocational training and opportunities for young people in their transition to working life.
 The Afghan population is young, about half are under 15 years old.
 It is especially these young people who will play a crucial role in shaping the future of the country.
 Through the training programmes, they learn how to make their contribution to economic growth and social change.
-Demand for the courses is great; up to 190,000 learners (2014) take part each year – 30 percent of them women.
+Demand for the courses is great; around 200,000 learners take part each year – 30 percent of them women.

 Education at the transition point between school and university or profession: DVV International and ANAFAE enhance opportunities for young people in their transition from school to university and into the world of employment with complemental education programmes in their education centres.
 With the knowledge acquired, their options in the labour market increase.